 Which wearable should you buy?

 You'll talk about your first wearable the way you talk about your first mobile phone, with fondness, nostalgia and a dash of irritation.
 So it's important to get it right.

-First stop should be our best fitness tracker list, best smartwatch list (both with handy 'best for' tags on each device) and round-ups of the best smart jewellery and upcoming VR headsets.
-Look out for the Wareable Top Pick badge (as above on the Jawbone UP2) which shows you which device is our current overall recommendation for most people.
+First stop should be our best fitness tracker list, best smartwatch list (both with handy 'best for' and tags on each device) and round-ups of the best smart jewellery and VR headsets.
+Look out for the Wareable Tech Awards badges which easily show you which tech won big - in each category we had one winner and one Highly Commended.

 Some wearables are more popular than others so we have also taken the time to help you decide which Fitbit tracker you should buy, which Samsung Gear smartwatch is right for you and which Garmin sports watch you should choose.